haevg-rz/go-updater/README.md

 		TargetFolder: "db",
 	}

-	// Do a self update
+	// Do a self updater
 	_, _ = assetDb.SelfUpdate()
 }